Achieving fast high-fidelity optimal control of many-body quantum dynamics

 We briefly present the many-body ansatz of matrix product states, see Ref.~\cite{schollwock2011density} for an excellent and more detailed introduction.
 We then discuss a t-\dmrg algorithm tailored to the necessary problem representation to significantly accelerate computations.

 The explosive growth of Hilbert space with the number of constituents is well-known.
 This exponential scaling, however, is in a sense a ``convenient illusion'' since the majority of physically relevant states occupy only a small corner of the full Hilbert space \cite{poulin2011quantum}.
-These are usually characterized by low entanglement and includes ground states and reachable states from these in finite time.
+These are usually characterized by low entanglement, as measured e.g. by entanglement entropy, and includes ground states and reachable states from these in finite time.
 Tensor networks and their bespoke algorithms are capable of targeting this much reduced subspace with subexponential resources \cite{vidal2003efficient,lloyd2014information,montangero2018introduction}.
-The success of such approaches is owed to the fact that the size of the corner is governed by favorable so-called area scaling laws \cite{perez2007matrix}.
+The success of such approaches is owed to the fact that the size of the corner is governed by favorable so-called area scaling laws \cite{perez2007matrix} for the entanglement entropy.
 Matrix product states, also known as tensor trains, are the appropriate types of tensor networks for 1D systems and their area scaling law is constant with the number of constituents.